 - Unlike a Flexible Spending Account, they money you deposit is yours forever.

 - Since one’s health is unpredictable, this cushion may not accurately prepare for future expenses.

 - Maintenance fees for HSA accounts can be high.

 - Studies show those with an HSA go to the doctor less

 - If the HSA savings are not applied to appropriate medical expenses, penalties and a 10% tax will be assessed

-There are two ways to contribute to an HSA: An employee may have a portion of each paycheck deducted or an individual can establish an account and make deposits on their own.
+There are two ways to contribute to an HSA: An employee may have a portion of each paycheck deducted or an individuals can establish an account and make deposits on their own.
 Either way, there are tax benefits associated with making HSA contributions.
 Employers cannot tax money allocated for HSA contributions and individuals can write-off the expense as an “above the line” deduction on tax forms.